 - Task Manager (click on File > Run new task to use the command)

-Right-click on the Power icon in the notification area of the taskbar, and you can see the Windows Mobility Center.
-Hit it.
+Right-click on the Power icon in the notification area of the taskbar and you will see the Windows Mobility Center.
+Press it.

-Note: if you don’t see the icon, then hit the Show hidden icons (up arrow) in the notification area and you may see it now.
+Note: If you don’t see the icon, click the Show hidden icons (up arrow) in the notification area and you may see it now.

-Open the Power user menu by right-clicking on the Start button or by pressing Windows and X keys simultaneously.
+Open the Power user menu by right-clicking on the Start button or pressing the Windows and X keys at the same time.

-Now, you can see the Mobility Center option, which you can find above Power Options.
+You can now see the Mobility Center option that you can find above Power Options.
 Hit it.

-Open Start menu.
-Type mobility and you can see Windows Mobility Center in the search results.
+Open the Start menu.
+Type mobility and you will see Windows Mobility Center in the search results.
 Click on it.

-Open Control Panel.
-Click on Adjust commonly used mobility settings link.
+Open the Control Panel.
+Click the Adjust commonly used mobility settings link.

-Note: if your Control Panel is not on the Category view, then you can see the Windows Mobility Center link.
+Note: If your Control Panel is not in Category view, you will see the Windows Mobility Center link.
 Click on it.

-Launch Settings.
-In the search box at the top, type mobility center and you can see Windows Mobility Center in the search result.
-Hit on it.
+Start Settings.
+In the search box at the top, type mobility center and you will see Windows Mobility Center in the search result.
+Click on it.

-Go to C: > Windows > System32 folder.
-Double-click the mblctr file.
+Go to C: > Windows > System32 folder and double-click the mblctr file.

 Create a Windows Mobility Center Shortcut

-Follow the underneath steps to create a Windows Mobility Center shortcut in the Windows 10 desktop or File Explorer.
+Follow the steps below to create a Windows Mobility Center shortcut on your Windows 10 desktop or File Explorer.

-Right-click on desktop or File Explorer blank area.
-Hover your mouse over “New” in the context menu.
-Hit “Shortcut.”
+Right-click on the empty area of the desktop or File Explorer.
+Move the mouse over “New” in the context menu and press “Shortcut.”

-Type mblctr in the “Create Shortcut” pop-up.
+Enter mblctr in the “Create Shortcut” pop-up.
 Click the “Next” button.
-Give the shortcut name if you don’t like the suggested one.
-Click on the “Finish” button.
+Specify the shortcut name if you don’t like the suggested one.
+Click the “Finish” button.